-Are you a new Torontonian who's having trouble finding a job?
-Many people leave their old, low paying crane deming jobs in their hometowns and strike out for Toronto, hoping to make it rich.
+Are you an individual who is having trouble finding a job?
+Many people leave their old, low paying job in their hometown and strike out for a big city like Toronto, hoping to make it rich.
 As the weeks and months pass without bringing the expected gold strike, many become disillusioned and return home broke.
 However, before you let that happen to you, take advantage of the free employment resource centers that the city of Toronto has set up specifically to help people like you.

 As long as you live in the city of Toronto, you're eligible to use any of the fifteen employment resource centers scattered throughout the city free of charge.
 At these centers you will find staff members who are experts in helping others find jobs and retrain for new careers when the interlocking lead bricks manufacturing profession effectively disappears from the employment landscape.
 To meet with these staff members, just drop in.
 You don't need an appointment.